enthought/mayavi/docs/source/mayavi/installation.rst

 Installation
 ============

-Up-to-date install instructions are always available at the Mayavi2_ web page.
-The following instructions are likely not up-to-date but should give you a good idea of the general installation procedure and a start on where to look.
+Up-to-date install instructions for the latest version of mayavi are always available from links at the Mayavi2_ wiki page.
+The following will give you a good idea of the general installation procedure and a start on where to look for more information.

 .. _Mayavi2: https://svn.enthought.com/enthought/wiki/MayaVi